ANSANJAY/Odigos-Strategic-Vision/README.md

 - Building strategic partnerships to increase adoption and ecosystem integration.
   ## Market Positioning
     - To establish Odigos as the leading eBPF-based APM tool, it’s crucial to understand the current competitive landscape.
 The observability market is rapidly evolving, with several tools leveraging eBPF for monitoring, profiling, and tracing.
-    - We conducted a thorough **Competitive Market Analysis** to position Odigos effectively against other prominent eBPF-based APM tools.
-This analysis highlights Odigos' strengths and areas of improvement compared to competitors.
     - You can read the complete analysis and insights [here](./Competitive_Analysis.md).